ukrishnas/LPSharp/GLOP/README.md

 Owing to the large and monolithic nature of the [OR-Tools](https://github.com/google/ortools) public repository, the files in this folder are a copy and not a git submodule.
 Many code modules have been removed, and some have been changed.
+A helpful python script automates the copy and patch steps.
 GLOP solver code depends on [Abseil](https://github.com/abseil/abseil-cpp.git), [Protocol Buffers](https://github.com/protocolbuffers/protobuf.git), and [ZLib](https://github.com/madler/ZLIB.git).
 These are imported from their public